syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-windows-phone.md

 ---
-title: Working with Windows phone
+title: Working with Windows Phone
 description: This section explains how to load and save PDF document in Windows Phone
 platform: file-formats
 control: PDF
 documentation: UG
 ---

-# Working with Windows phone
+# Working with Windows Phone

-In your Windows phone application, please add the required assemblies in order to use Essential PDF.
+In your Windows Phone application, please add the required assemblies in order to use Essential PDF.
 [Refer here for assemblies required](/File-Formats/PDF/Assemblies-Required).

 ## Loading the document

-The following code example illustrates how to load the file by using stream in windows phone.
+The following code example illustrates how to load the file by using stream in Windows Phone.

 {% tabs %}